The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: Methodology

-For MDPL2-SAG, the Q and SF galaxies for both target and control samples were separated using the same sSFR cut at $z = 0$, as was established in TNG300.
-This value is also based on the results of \cite{Cora_2018}, where it was found to reproduce well the bimodality of galaxies within the simulation.
-From the target sample, we find 69,718 ($\sim$ 3\%) quenched galaxies and 2,425,590 ($\sim$ 97\%) SF galaxies, while for the control sample, we find 11,989 ($\ll$ 1\%) quenched and 3,802,601 ($>$ 99 \%) SF galaxies.
-The differences in number are mostly given by the box size of the semi-analytic model which is significantly greater than TNG300 and therefore gives us better statistics in the mass range of this study.
+From the target sample in MDPL2-SAG, we find 69,718 ($\sim$ 3\%) Q galaxies and 2,425,590 ($\sim$ 97\%) SF galaxies, while for the control sample, we find 11,989 ($\ll$ 1\%) Q and 3,802,601 ($>$ 99 \%) SF galaxies.
+The differences in number are given by the box size of the semi-analytic model, which is significantly greater than TNG300 and, therefore, gives us better statistics in the mass range of this study.
 It is important to note that for the semi-analytic model, the percentages for Q galaxies are considerably lower compared to the fractions found in IllustrisTNG.
-Nonetheless, we find for the semi-analytic model a behavior similar to that in TNG300, where the number of SF low-mass central galaxies is greater than the number of quenched galaxies, which in the case of MDPL2-SAG increases to 97\% for the target sample.
+Nonetheless, we find for the semi-analytic model a behavior similar to that in TNG300, where the number of SF low-mass central galaxies is greater than the number of Q galaxies, which in the case of MDPL2-SAG increases to 97\% for the target sample.
 Table \ref{tab:target_control_sample_SAG} summarizes the properties of the target and control samples for MDPL2-SAG.
+The median stellar mass of Q galaxies is log$_{10}$(M$_{\rm \star}$/\msun) = 9.72 and 9.76 for target and control samples, respectively, whose 16th and 84th percentiles range between log$_{10}$(M$_{\rm \star}$/\msun) = 9.56 and 9.91 for the target sample, and between 9.57 and 9.96 for the control galaxies.
+Therefore, both samples of Q central galaxies are well mass-matched despite the number of target objects being larger than the number of control galaxies.
+In the case of SF galaxies, although the number of control galaxies is larger than the number of target objects, the samples are well-mass-matched.
+Their median stellar mass is log$_{10}$(M$_{\rm \star}$/\msun) = 9.72 in both samples, whose 16th and 84th percentiles range between log$_{10}$(M$_{\rm \star}$/\msun) = 9.57 and 9.90 for the target sample and between 9.56 and 9.90 for the control galaxies.

-The above results support the theory that there are more star-forming galaxies in the low mass regime than quenched galaxies.
-The quenched fraction of galaxies increases when low-mass central galaxies are close to galaxy groups and clusters, but the fraction of SF galaxies still dominates.
+The numbers in Table \ref{tab:target_control_sample_SAG} support the hypotheses that there are more SF galaxies in the low-mass regime than Q galaxies.
+The Q fraction of galaxies increases when low-mass central galaxies are close to galaxy groups and clusters, but the fraction of SF galaxies still dominates.